Pkarkera/AWS_Step_Function_Calculator/README.md

-# State Machine for Calculator
+# AWS Step Functions State Machine and Lambda Functions Deployment for Calculator

 This README provides detailed step-by-step instructions on setting up a state machine for arithmetic operations using AWS Step Functions and AWS Lambda.
 The state machine will handle four arithmetic operations: addition, subtraction, multiplication, and division.